mjschultz/django-tastefulpy/docs/python3.rst

 Python 3 Support
 ================

-As of Tastypie v0.10.0, it has been ported to support both Python 2 & Python 3 within the same codebase.
+As of Tastefulpy v0.10.0, it has been ported to support both Python 2 & Python 3 within the same codebase.
 This builds on top of what `six`_ & `Django`_ provide.

-No changes are required for anyone running an existing Tastypie installation.
+No changes are required for anyone running an existing Tastefulpy installation.
 The API is completely backward-compatible, so you should be able to run your existing software without modification.